aakash-s45/ic/README.md

 *Basic Flutter SDK is required to run this app locally*

-1. Go to the projet directory
+1. Go to the project directory
 2. First run `flutter create .`
 3. Then to run the app `flutter run`